Tag: Duggars

 “Everybody has things in their past in their families,” Michelle said.
 “Our son violated God’s principles, and it was terrible what Josh did, it was inexcusable but it was not unforgivable,” added Jim Bob.

 See it?
 They think it’s about “God’s principles.”
 It’s not.
 It’s about the well-being of the girls Josh molested – it’s about the harm he did to them.
-It’s about … Read the rest
+It’s about human beings, not god.
+Morality is about human beings, not god.
+The Duggars are probably incapable of ever understanding that.

 Did you see the Duggars’ interview?
 I only caught the last 15 minutes (will watch it all eventually, obvs) but that was bad enough – jaw-droppingly disgusting.
 Michelle bleating away in that self-consciously meek little voice about people who have “an agenda” and how terrible they are.